MethaneRain/Python/Python/README.md

 Documenting Python
 ---

+## Classes

 Since the majority of my Python experience has been to gain working knowledge, mostly for plotting and data analysis, I have often overlooked the use of classes.
 I aim to change that and take a step towards becoming a true Python developer, and understanding classes has to be a major point along that journey.

----

 Classes in Python are fairly basic and similar to classes in other languages.
 I have to admit when I first started learning classes it got a bit overwhelming.
 Since I really used Python as a data and science language for working with atmospheric science and mostly in Jupyter notebooks, I brute forced everything.
 I'm hoping to reconsider some projects in the eyes of classes.